- 6 Bedrooms

 - Washing Machine

-About this PropertyThis referbished, gorgeously furbished 6 bedroom, 6 bath showhouse home has three master bedroom suites with king beds and flat screen TVs.
+About this PropertyThis referbished, attractively adorned 6 bedroom, 6 bath showhouse home has three master bedroom suites with king beds and flat screen TVs.
 The master bathrooms are easily elegant, with spa tubs, dual sinks, and separate frameless showers with lavish stone floors and walls.
 For bigger groups, you may add another 6 Bedroom Corine home across the street…ideal for the family reunion, corporate, or golf outing.

 Free Activities Included!
-Play a round of golf, adore a dolphin cruise, discover Hilton Head on bicycle and even bring out your inner kid with a round of putt-putt golf!
+Play a round of golf, appreciate a dolphin cruise, discover Hilton Head on bicycle and even bring out your inner kid with a round of putt-putt golf!
 To enhance your holiday experience, Holiday Homes of Hilton Head includes our signature Southern Hospitality Pass, which means all of the above activities are COMPLIMENTARY.
-Contact us today to learn more about the complimentary fun supplied with this Holiday Homes of Hilton Head rental!
+Contact us today to learn more about the complimentary fun included with this Holiday Homes of Hilton Head rental!
 (1 pass for each activity per group, passes expire daily.
 1 bicycle per reservation).

 32 Corine Lane, Hilton Head, SC